owkin/FLamby/integration/fedbiomed/flamby-integration-into-fedbiomed.md

 ```
 exp.run()
 ```
-Once the nodew have finished training the model, we can load it in the researcher runtime and evaluate its performances:
+Once the nodes have finished training the model, we can load it in the researcher runtime and evaluate its performances:

 ```python